kubestash/docs/docs/guides/volume-populator/pvc/index.md

 **Deploy Workload:**

 Now, we are going to deploy a sample pod `demo-pod` that will mount `/sample/data` path of the `target-pvc`.
-This pod will generate a sample file named `hello.txt` with some demo data.
-We are going to backup the entire PVC using KubeStash that contains the sample files.
+This pod will generate a sample file named `hello.txt` with some demo data inside that file.

 Below, is the YAML of the pod that we are going to deploy,